88saiba/web-practices/README.md

 # Language Practice
-* Self-learning with the help of AI
+* Self-learning with the help of AI to understand